 FAQ for Admitted Nursing Students

-Q. I've already been selected through the random selection process.
+Q. I've already been selected through the multi-criteria screening process.
 Why do I have to take the English, math and science prediagnostic assessment (TEAS V) before I can enroll in the Registered Nursing Program?

 It is a state requirement.
 You must pass this assessment test before enrolling in the Registered Nursing Program.
 Go to ATI TEAS V (Test of Essential Academic Skills) for more information.